 - (a) summary forecast and actual weather data,

 - (b) planned and actual treatment,

 - (c) planned and actual commencement times,

 - (d) completion times, amount of de-icing material spread and the cumulative amount spread by weight including percentage target weight achieved for the Route during the relevant Winter Service Period,

 - (e) plough usage,

 - (f) number of resilience days (capability) of each depot based on two treatments per Route per day at forty (40) grams per square metre for pre wetted salt and three (3) treatments per Route per day at 0.0156 litres per square metre for potassium acetate,

 - (g) the weather forecast accuracy, and

 - (h) any other relevant information.

-- 6.1.22 In addition to the provisions of Section 6 Network Operations Winter Service, 6.1 Planning, Execution, Monitoring & Reporting, 6.1.21, the Operating Company shall upload a Daily
+- 6.1.22 In addition to the provisions of Section 6 Network Operations Winter Service, 6.1 Planning,Execution, Monitoring & Reporting, 6.1.21, the Operating Company shall upload a Daily

-- Action Plan on planned treatments for the following 24 hour period onto the Traffic Scotland Service website by 15:00 hrs each day during the Winter Service Period. - 6.1.23 The Operating Company shall support the Director with updated fleet information with regards any change in Winter Service Plan during the Winter Service Period.
-This shall include providing the names of spreaders within their Winter Service Plan submission and support in the development of names for other spreaders through local school competitions, campaigns and events. - The Operating Company shall consult with the Director and the Transport Scotland communication team before arranging any local school competitions, campaigns and or events and obtain the approval of the Director in writing for the proposed names of spreaders before names are registered on the Trunk Road Gritter Tracker and or publicly available. - 6.1.24 Operatives of Winter Service Plant shall at all times hold valid and up to date UK industry recognised qualifications and shall have the skills and experience to operate such Winter Service Plant safely. - 6.1.25 The Operating Company shall ensure that, throughout each Winter Service Period, sufficient trained operatives are available for each item of Front Line and reserve Winter Service Plant and each item of loading Winter Service Plant to be able to undertake Winter Service Operations continuously during a period of Severe Weather. - 6.1.26 The Operating Company shall ensure that, throughout the Winter Service Period, sufficient resources are available to minimise disruption to Winter Service Operations caused by breakdown or any other similar circumstance and that Winter Service Operations are not delayed. - All Front Line and or reserve Winter Service Plant in the Winter Service Plan shall be dedicated for use in this Unit and must not be included in the winter service plan for another unit. - 6.1.27 The Operating Company shall arrange for any necessary repairs to the Front Line Winter Service Plant to be carried out without delay.
+Action Plan on planned treatments for the following 24 hour period onto the Traffic Scotland Service website by 15:00hrs each day during the Winter Service Period.

+- 6.1.23 The Operating Company shall support the Director with updated fleet information with regards any change in Winter Service Plan during the Winter Service Period.
+This shall include providing the names of spreaders within their Winter Service Plan submission and support in the development of names for other spreaders through local school competitions, campaigns and events. - The Operating Company shall consult with the Director and the Transport Scotland communication team before arranging any local school competitions, campaigns and or events and obtain the approval of the Director in writing for the proposed names of spreaders before names are registered on the Trunk Road Gritter Tracker and or publicly available. - 6.1.24 The Operating Company shall ensure sufficient operatives are available at all times to provide the Winter Service Operations and to meet the required response times set out in the Contract. - 6.1.25 The Operating Company shall ensure that, throughout each Winter Service Period, sufficient trained operatives are available for each item of Front Line and reserve Winter Service Plant and each item of loading Winter Service Plant to be able to undertake Winter Service Operations continuously during a period of Severe Weather. - 6.1.26 The Operating Company shall ensure that, throughout the Winter Service Period, sufficient resources are available to minimise disruption to Winter Service Operations caused by breakdown or any other similar circumstance and that Winter Service Operations are not delayed.

+For the avoidance of doubt, all Front Line and or reserve Winter Service Plant in the Winter Service Plan shall be dedicated for use in this Unit and must not be included in the winter service plan for another unit.

+6.1.27 The Operating Company shall arrange for any necessary repairs to the Front Line Winter Service Plant to be carried out without delay.
 Where such repair compromises delivery of the Winter Service the Operating Company shall mobilise the reserve Winter Service Plant to meet the required response times set out in the Contract.
 The Operating Company shall ensure that repairs are carried out to the Front Line Winter Service Plant without delay while the reserve fleet is operational.